Learn the best backpacking tips for photographers with this equipment list, packing guide & video tutorial, from a pro.

-I use & recommend the Dueter Aircontact Pro 70+15 Long Haul Bag ( shown above ).
+I use & recommend the Dueter Aircontact Pro 70+15 Long Haul Bag ( My bag / older version shown above ).

 Main Backpack Compartment

 The main compartment is the largest part of your backpacking bag.

 This is where you’ll want to carry your heavy gear that doesn’t require quick and easy access.